This post may contain affiliate links from which i can earn a commission

 3. Irregular Periods

-Irregular periods are among the earlier symptoms of perimenopause in most women.
+Your menstrual cycle will become irregualar and this is one of the earlier symptoms of perimenopause in most women.
 As your egg production decreases, your hormone levels drop too.
 This is when you might notice irritability, bloating, and breast tenderness and moodswings.
 Periods become erratic, they can be heavy or light or not come at.